 The retirement planning industry is rife with specialized language that’s second nature to professionals in the field.
-However, that language can be challenging for employees to decipher, creating another obstacle in an already complex task.
-Terms like “deferral rate,” for instance, needlessly complicate the simple—yet crucial—task of setting or increasing retirement savings.
+However, that language can be challenging for the average person to decipher, creating another obstacle in an already complex task.
+Terms like “deferral rate,” for instance, needlessly complicate the simple — yet crucial — task of setting or increasing retirement savings.

 Jargon-free communications are especially important when addressing in-plan retirement income options.
 These solutions are new to employees, and they address a problem that’s not well understood in the first place.
 For these reasons, plan sponsors should take special care to use simple language and provide easy, clear calls to action.

 No one can predict the future.
-But still, people tend to vastly underestimate their own life expectancy —a disconnect that has obvious implications for retirement planning.
-The fact is, many still aren’t saving adequately for what could be a lengthy retirement, according to the Society of Actuaries.
-Plan sponsors’ targeted, straightforward and income forecast-driven communications can help, as can options that give employees access to more personalized retirement planning advice as they near retirement.
+But still, people tend to vastly underestimate their own life expectancyv — a disconnect that has obvious implications for retirement planning.
+The fact is, many still aren’t saving adequately for what could be a lengthy retirement, according to the Society of Actuaries.vi Plan sponsors’ targeted, straightforward, and income-forecast-driven communications can help, as can options that give employees access to more personalized retirement planning advice as they near retirement.

 Ultimately, plan sponsors will find different approaches to a retirement income solution that may be best suited for their employees.
 At State Street, we believe in removing barriers, wherever possible, so that participants have a streamlined experience.
-One potentially seamless and comprehensive solution could be in amplifying the power of a target date fund by giving participants the opportunity to purchase an annuity that activates later in life.
-By leveraging the communication best practice strategies identified here, we look forward to supporting sponsors in telling the story of a next generation retirement income strategy defined by flexibility and security.
+One potentially seamless and comprehensive solution could be to amplify the power of a target date fund by giving participants the opportunity to purchase an annuity that activates later in life.
+By leveraging the communication best practice strategies identified here, we look forward to supporting sponsors in telling the story of a next-generation retirement income strategy defined by flexibility and security.